chetanahirrao07/BMS-C_Language/README.md

 # BMS-C_Language

+A simple implementation of Bank management System in C programming lanaguage completed as a mini project.

-Task : Simple Banking System Project in C Language
+Task : Simple Bank Management System

 Functional Requirements: